rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 ### Create an app workspace in Power BI

-Alternatively, you can create an app that enables you to automatically share all of your dashboards with your users, and assign editing rights to certain users within that group.
+Alternatively, you can create an app that enables you to automatically share all of your dashboards with your users, as well as assign editing rights to certain users within that group.

-### App workspaces vs. organization content packs
+### App workspaces compared with organization content packs

-In the group or app workspace, a single copy of report and dashboard is shared which is not visible to external users.
-App workspace is an evolution and a simplification of content packs which makes it easier to understand and maintain in the long run because the app has a 1:1 relationship with its workspace.
+In the group or app workspace, a single copy of a report and dashboard is shared.
+This copy is not visible to external users.

+App workspace is an evolution and a simplification of content packs that's easier to understand and maintain in the long run because an app that you create has a one-to-one relationship with its workspace.

-#### What if you want to share the results with other users outside the group?
+#### Share results with users outside of the group

-The content pack for an organization is a good solution.
-Users receive a copy of these objects that are automatically synchronized in case a new version of the same content pack is published.
-If users customize one of these objects, they will work on their own copy of the reports, that will no longer be synchronized with the original one.
+If you want to share the results with users outside of the group, using the content pack for an organization is a good solution.
+Users receive copies of these objects, and the copies are automatically synchronized if a new version of the same content pack is published.
+If a user customizes a copy of an object, they only work on their own copy of the reports.
+The copy is no longer synchronized with the original one.

-Security and Roles
+### Security and roles

-Security plays an essential role in all aspects.
-In Power BI, Row-level security (RLS) can be used to restrict data access for given users using filters which can be define within roles.
-RLS for data models can be configured on datasets that are using DirectQuery such as SQL Server.
+In Power BI, you can use row-level security (RLS) to restrict data access for specific users by using filters.
+You can define these filters within roles.
+You can configure RLS for data models on datasets that use DirectQuery, such as SQL Server.

-Only the owners of the dataset will see the security available.
-If the dataset is in a Group, only Administrators of the group will see the security option.
+Only the owners of the dataset see the security option.
+If the dataset is in a group, only administrators of the group see the security option.

-Connecting to a Database
+### Connect to a database

-In Power BI, data can be loaded from varied sources.
-Some of them are discussed below:
+You can load data into Power BI from a variety of sources, including the tools described in this section.

-Import
+#### Import

-Import is useful when data refresh is not required constantly.
+Import is useful when your data doesn't need to be continually refreshed.
 When you choose Import, Power BI Desktop connects to the database, loads the information, and stores it within its internal data model.
-You can then work on your data in Power BI Desktop without being connected to the database.
-Connection is required only when you want to refresh the data.
+You can then work on your data in Power BI Desktop without a connection to the database.
+A connection is only required when you want to refresh the data.

-IMAGE HERE (no reference)

-DirectQuery
+#### DirectQuery

-To load or update data frequently, DirectQuery is the most convenient method.
-With DirectQuery, Power BI Desktop does not load the data into its internal database.
-Instead, it runs a query to the original database every time it needs to draw a chart.
-Thus, the connection between Power BI Desktop and the database will be permanent.
-However, it comes with the following limitations:
+Using DirectQuery is the most convenient way to load or update data frequently.
+With DirectQuery, Power BI Desktop doesn't load the data into its internal database.
+Instead, it queries the original database each time it needs to draw a chart.
+Therefore, the connection between Power BI Desktop and the database is permanent.
+However, using DirectQuery has the following
+limitations:

 - All tables must come from a single database.
-- There is a limit of 1 million rows for returning data.
+- There is a limit of one million rows for returning data.

-IMAGE HERE (no reference)

 ### One gateway for all of your cloud services

-In both the cases, after you publish the Power BI Desktop file to the Power BI service, the refresh Operation requires either a Personal Gateway or an Enterprise Gateway.
+After you publish the Power BI Desktop file to the Power BI service, the refresh operation requires either a Personal Gateway or an Enterprise Gateway.

-The gateway acts as a bridge between the cloud and on-premises server.
+The gateway acts as a bridge between the cloud server and the on-premises server.
 Data transfer between the cloud and the gateway is secured through Azure Service Bus.
-The Service Bus creates a secure channel between the cloud and on-premise server through an outbound connection on the gateway.
-There are no inbound connections that you need to open an on-premise firewall.
-The closer the gateway is to the server, the faster the connection will be.
-If you can get the gateway on the same server as the data source, that works best as it helps avoid network latency between the gateway and the server.
+The Service Bus creates a secure channel between the cloud and the on-premises server through an outbound connection on the gateway.
+There are no inbound connections that you need to open on an on-premises firewall.
+The closer the gateway is to the server, the faster the connection.
+If possible, it's best to put the gateway on the same server as the data source.
+This setup helps avoid network latency between the gateway and the server.

 ### Conclusion

-In a nutshell, Power BI is an open ecosystem that is constantly growing.
-It is a suite of business analytics tools to analyze data that deliver useful insights.
-Power BI dashboards provide a 360-degree view for business users with their most important metrics in one place, available on all their devices and updated in real time.
-With one click, users can explore the data from their dashboard to make timely and important business decisions.
+To sum up, Power BI is a suite of business analytics tools for analyzing data and revealing useful insights.
+Power BI dashboards give you a 360-degree view of your most important metrics in a central place.
+These metrics are available on all of your devices and updated in real time.
+With one click, you can explore your dashboard data to make timely and important business decisions.